twitvid/php-Kue/README.md

 Originally brought to you by the fine developers @ [Telly.com](http://telly.com/)

-Now maintained by the just as fine developers @ [Thredmeup.com](http://threadmeup.com/)
+Now maintained by the just as fine developer.

 # Installation